Sports Medicine Fellowship

 The USC Sports Medicine Fellowship program abides by all of the policies set by the SF Match and by the AOSSM regarding fellowship selection.

-Applications are due October 1 each year, with interviews held in February each year.
+Applications are due each year on Nov.
+1. Interviews are held in February each year.

 For more information, contact: